 Don’t like being around people all the time?
 If you choose to teach as a profession, you can work from the convenience of your own home.
 There are numerous options to teach English online in today’s digital environment.
 From ordinary English conversation to math and arts and crafts, there are multiple things you can teach online.
 Furthermore, it is flexible; you can establish your hours and be your boss!
 Do you want to be wholly equipped to teach English online?
 Look into our 300-hour course!

 9. Learn as well as teach

 If you have a strong desire to learn, teaching is your career!
-Teachers have the opportunity to share their current knowledge and wisdom and delve deeply into issues and learn something new along the way.
+Teachers can share their current knowledge and wisdom, delve deeply into issues, and learn something new along the way.
 Whether you take a TEFL course or are plunged into the deep end in one of your classes, every day will be a school day for you, and your knowledge will continue to increase.
 Want to be confident that TEFL is the correct fit for you before you begin?
 To discover, take our quick TEFL quiz!